-The Site had a moderate level of disturbance, with an average of 5.1 pedestrians passing through the Site per hour (approx. one pass every 12 minutes), and 0.7 dog walkers per hour (approx. one pass every 85 minutes).
-'Scrambler' bikes were recorded during most of the surveys, vehicular lawn mowers were present on one occasion, and a horse-drawn 'sulky' carriage was being used on the grass on two occasions.
+The Site had a moderate level of disturbance, with an average of 23.5 pedestrians passing through the Site per hour (approx. one pass every 2.5 minutes), and 2.6 dog walkers per hour (approx. one pass every 23 minutes).
 Overall, this is disturbance of a level that would be likely to disturb geese and other SPA birds.